An Infinite Dimensional Analysis of Kernel Principal Components: Kernel PCA

 Fix a data set $X=\left(x_{j}\right)_{j=1}^{n}$, $x_{j}\in\mathbb{C}^{m}$.
 Let $\Phi:X\rightarrow\mathcal{H}\left(K\right)$ be the feature map in (\ref{eq:q3}), i.e.,

 Let $L$, $L^{*}$ be the analysis and synthesis operators from (\ref{eq:q4})-(\ref{eq:q5}), and

 be the frame operator in (\ref{eq:A9}).
 In particular,

-In view of Theorems \ref{thm:smallest_error} and \ref{thm:rcpt}, the KL basis for $L^{*}L$ contains the principal directions carrying the greatest variance in $\Phi\left(X\right)$.
+In view of \cite{JoSo07a} and \thmref{rcpt}, the KL basis for $L^{*}L$ contains the principal directions carrying the greatest variance in $\Phi\left(X\right)$.
 In applications, it is more convenient to first find the KL basis of $LL^{*}$ instead, where